-The role of the informal project Advisory Committee (AC) is to provide strategic guidance to the Gender Aid Data project, to advise the project team on which priority issues to investigate, and to act as a sounding board as the initiative develops.
-The AC consists of gender specialists and other expert representatives from the UN, INGOs, think tanks, private foundations, and civil society organisations, bringing together a wealth of experience and expertise on gender equality programmes, gender data, transparency, and development.
-Individuals serve in their personal, not organisational, capacity.
+The role of the informal project Advisory Committee (AC) is to provide strategic guidance to the Gender Financing project, to advise the project team on which priority issues to investigate, and to act as a sounding board as the initiative develops.
+The AC consists of gender specialists and other expert representatives from the UN, INGOs, think tanks, private foundations, and civil society organizations, bringing together a wealth of experience and expertise on gender equality programmes, gender data, transparency, and development.
+Individuals serve in their personal, not organizational, capacity.

 Advisory Committee Members

 Amanda Austin is Head of Policy and Advocacy for Equal Measures 2030, a cross-sector partnership of national, regional and global organizations working to connect data and evidence with advocacy and action to achieve gender equality.
 She oversees regional and global advocacy as well as trust-based funded partnerships with women’s rights organizations in seven countries across Africa, Asia and Latin America.
 Amanda previously worked for Oxfam, Save the Children and Plan International, and holds an MSc in Global Politics from the London School of Economics.

 Andrew Wainer is Director, Policy Research with Save the Children USA where he focuses on sustainable development finance, governance, and foreign aid effectiveness.
 His research has appeared in the peer-reviewed journals Development in Practice and International Migration and his analysis has been featured in publications including the Wall Street Journal, the Stanford Social Innovation Review, and The Atlantic.
 Andrew’s work has also been cited by research institutions including the World Bank, the Center for Global Development, and the Brookings Institution.
 He speaks Spanish and Portuguese and received his master’s degree in Latin American Studies from UCLA.